MicrosoftDocs/VBA-Docs/api/Excel.ColumnWidth.md

 # ColumnWidth Property

 Returns or sets the width of all columns in the specified range.
-Read/write Variant.
+Read/write **Variant**.

 _expression_.**ColumnWidth**

 _expression_ Required.
 An expression that returns one of the objects in the **Applies To** list.

 ## Remarks